kbpate10/b2b-sales-pipeline-intelligence/README.md

 The specific analyses in this project, particularly territory-normalized rep performance and deal scoring, are the types of work that distinguish data teams that drive decisions from those that produce dashboards nobody acts on.

 The dataset used is a real CRM export from Maven Analytics covering 8,800 opportunity records across accounts, products, and sales teams.
-No synthetic data was generated.

 ---

 ## Dataset